jywu20/Notes/Computer Science/HPC/overview.md

 the keyboard driver, being called by the CPU to handle the interrupt, may clear the interrupts, make sure that it's not receiving another interrupt from an earlier keystroke, calling other programs (usually the OS) to take down what has been typed, etc.
+It is also a common way to implement *system calls*, where an application asks the operation system to do something for it.

 ## Accessing peripheral devices